colwem/LPMCCasino/README.md

 It's all a bit formal, but hopefully it should be fun and give you some great experience into how developing software really works.

+###What You Should Do Next
+Head over to the specifications.md and read through it, see what is still listed on the TODO list, and what has been completed.
+Find something you think you can implement, pull up (Or create) the appropriate file, and get to it!
+If you have questions, join us on #Lpmc on irc.freenode.net.

 ##Basic Description
 A Java applet to play games at a casino